 slice of pecan pie with dollop of whipped cream on round white plate

-Yes.
-Pecan pie freezes especially well.
-Once the pie has cooled completely, wrap the entire pie and pie dish with plastic wrap and aluminum foil.
-Freeze for up to 1 month.
+Make ahead the pie and freeze it for up to 3 months.
+Let it cool completely, wrap the entire pie and dish in plastic wrap and aluminum foil to prevent freezer burn.
 Defrost in the refrigerator before serving.

 Why is my pecan pie runny?